helxplatform/dug/dug/README.md

 The methodology, from start to finish, reads raw data, annotates it with ontological terms, normalizes those terms, inserts them into a queryable knowledge graph, queries that graph along pre-configured lines, turns the resulting knowledge graphs into documents, and indexes those documents in a full text search engine.

-For example, starting with a dbGaP data dictionary for the COPDGene study, we create a Biolink compliant knowledge graph.

-Dug
-* Annotates dbGaP metadata for a TOPMed study.
-* Provides a potential basis for annotating and searching harmonized variables.

 ### Link

 Link ingests raw dbGaP study metadata and performs semantic annotation by